New Glenn: Early design work on orbital subsystems

-Orbital launch vehicle
+Development

 Design work on the vehicle began in 2012, with the beginning of BE-4 engine development.
 Further plans for an orbital launch vehicle were made public in 2015.
-By March 2016, the launch vehicle was referred to by the placeholder name of "Very Big Brother".
+In mid-2016, the launch vehicle was briefly referred to publicly by the placeholder name of "Very Big Brother".
 It was stated to be a two-stage-to-orbit liquid-propellant rocket, with the launcher intended to be reusable.
 In early 2016, Blue Origin indicated that the first orbital launch was expected no earlier than 2020 from the Florida launch facility, and in September 2017 continued to forecast a 2020 debut.
 In a February 2016 interview, Blue Origin president Rob Meyerson referred to engine development and orbital launch vehicle milestones.

 The vehicle itself, and the high-level specifications, were initially publicly unveiled in September 2016.
 New Glenn was described as a 7 m diameter, two- or three-stage rocket, with the first and second stages being liquid methane/liquid oxygen (methalox) designs using Blue Origin engines.
-The first stage is planned to be reusable and will land vertically, just like the New Shepard suborbital launch vehicle that has been flying suborbitally since the early 2010s.
+The first stage is planned to be reusable and will land vertically, just like the New Shepard suborbital launch vehicle that has been flying suborbitally since the mid-2010s.
 Although these plans would subsequently change, the 2016 plans called for the first stage to be powered by seven of Blue Origin's BE-4 single-shaft oxygen-rich staged combustion liquid methane/liquid oxygen rocket engines, the second-stage to be powered by a single vacuum-variant of the BE-4 (BE-4U) and the third stage to use a single BE-3 hydrolox engine.
 In 2016, the first stage was planned to be designed to be reused for up to 100 flights.
 Blue Origin announced that they intended to launch the rocket from Launch Complex 36 (LC-36), and manufacture the launch vehicles at a new facility to be built on nearby land in Exploration Park.
 Acceptance testing of the BE-4 engines was also announced to be planned for Florida.

-Blue explained in the 12 September 2016 announcement that the rocket would be named New Glenn in honor of the first American astronaut to orbit the Earth, John Glenn.
+Blue Origin explained in the September 12, 2016, announcement that the rocket would be named New Glenn in honor of the first American astronaut to orbit the Earth, John Glenn, with an inaugural flight planned no earlier than 2020.
 Three weeks of wind tunnel testing of a scale model New Glenn were completed in September 2016 in order to validate the CFD design models of transonic and supersonic flight.